jkroepke/openvpn-auth-oauth2/docs/Providers.md

 ### Register an app on google cloud console

-1. Login as admin into your Google console from here https://console.cloud.google.com/
+1. Login as admin into your [Google console](https://console.cloud.google.com/).
-2. Create a new project: https://console.developers.google.com/project
-3. Choose the new project from the top right project dropdown (only if another project is selected)
-4. In the project Dashboard center pane, choose **"APIs & Services"**
+2. In the project Dashboard center pane, choose **"APIs & Services"**.
+3. If necessary, complete the `OAuth consent screen` wizard.
+You will probably want to create an `Internal` application.
-5. In the left Nav pane, choose **"Credentials"**
+4. In the left Nav pane, choose **"Credentials"**.
-6. In the center pane, choose **"OAuth consent screen"** tab.
+5. In the center pane, choose **"OAuth consent screen"** tab.
 Fill in **"Product name shown to users"** and hit save.
-7. In the center pane, choose **"Credentials"** tab.
+6. In the center pane, choose **"Credentials"** tab.
    * Open the "New credentials"** drop down
    * Choose **"OAuth client ID"**
    * Choose **"Web application"**
    * Application name is freeform, choose something appropriate
-   * Authorized redirect URIs is the location of oauth2/callback ex: https://yourdomain/oauth2/callback
+   * Authorized redirect URIs is the location of oauth2/callback ex: https://yourdomain:9000/oauth2/callback
    * Choose "Create"
-8. Take note of the Client ID and Client Secret
+8. Take note of the Client ID and Client Secret.

 ### Restrict auth to specific Google Groups in your domain. (optional)